Vehicle finance with a balloon payment

 Individuals with Variable Income

 If your income isn’t the same every month, like freelancers, artists, or commission-based workers, then traditional financing with its fixed monthly payments might feel like a tight shoe.
 Balloon payment financing, with its lower monthly instalments, can be a more comfortable fit.
 It offers a bit of relief during months when earnings might be lower.
 And when you have a good month?
 You can always pay a bit more towards the principal, reducing the final balloon payment.
-In essence, balloon payment financing can provide a way to align vehicle payments with income fluctuations, offering a bit more peace of mind.
+Balloon payment financing can provide a way to align vehicle payments with income fluctuations, offering a bit more peace of mind.

 Drivers with Short-Term Vehicle Needs